Kidnapping: Court admits six guns recovered from Wadume into evidence

 “As a result, the vehicle somersaulted into the nearby bush, killing three of the operatives and two civilians.

 “The operatives’ arms were carted away.
-As such, I and my team were asked to investigate the matter in order to unravel the mystery behind the attack and carting away of our arms.
+As such, myself and my team were asked to investigate the matter in order to unravel the mystery behind the attack and carting away of our arms.

-“He was interviewed, during which he told us that Hamisu Bala is his younger brother and that he came from Lagos after he was told of what happened.
+‘’He was interviewed, during which he told us that Hamisu Bala is his younger brother and that he came from Lagos after he was told what happened.

-“He said while he was in Lagos his wife told him that operatives have arrested his younger brother and that while on their way the military attacked and Hamisu has escaped.
+“He said while he was in Lagos his wife told him that operatives have arrested his younger brother and that while on their way, the military attacked them and Hamisu has escaped.

 “As such he got to Abuja to see how he could assist in the case.
-I asked him the whereabouts of his brother, Hamisu Bala and he told me his uncle, Rayyanu (7th Defendant) who based in Kano, knew his whereabouts.
+I asked him the whereabouts of his brother, Hamisu Bala and he told me his uncle, Rayyanu (7th defendant) who is based in Kano, knew his whereabouts.

-READ ALSO: How I helped soldiers to cut off Wadume’s handcuffs, welder tells court

 “We then tracked Rayanu down to Kano.
 During investigation, Auwalu told us that his wife who went for a celebration in Ibi, called to notify him of the attack and escape of Hamisu Bala.